 return valid

-Users can view detailed information of the platform-managed key automatically generated for service provision on Samsung Cloud Platform.
+Users can view detailed information about the platform-managed key automatically generated for service provisioning on the Samsung Cloud Platform.

 Reference

-• Platform-managed keys are created and managed directly by the CSP (Cloud Service Provider), so users cannot change or delete key attributes.
+Platform-managed keys are created and managed directly by the CSP (Cloud Service Provider), so users cannot modify or delete key attributes.

-• If other products within Samsung Cloud Platform encrypt using KMS keys, the CSP will generate platform-managed keys directly and perform encryption even if the user does not create keys directly in KMS.
+When another product within Samsung Cloud Platform uses a KMS key for encryption, the CSP generates a platform-managed key itself and performs the encryption, even if the user does not create a key directly in KMS.

 To view detailed information about the Key Management Service, follow these steps.

-• Platform Managed Key Details At the top of the page, status information and descriptions of additional features are displayed.
+Platform Managed Key Details page displays status information and descriptions of additional features at the top.

 Table.
 Platform Managed Key Status Information